 - The three and one-half day evaluative visit takes place.

 - The Visiting Evaluation Committee develops its report and submits the report to the PAIS Commission for Accreditation.

-- At a regularly scheduled meeting, the Commission reviews the report of the committee Chair and renders a decision to recommend to accredit or not accredit the school for ratification by the full Board of Directors of PAIS at its next scheduled meeting.
+- At a regularly scheduled meeting, the Commission reviews the report of the committee visiting and renders a decision to recommend to accredit or not accredit the school for ratification by the full Board of Directors of PAIS at its next scheduled meeting.
 These meetings are usually within a few months of the evaluative visit.

 Peer Evaluation Committees